 Who are the pilots?
 The pilots flying for the Young Eagles program are members of EAA who are volunteering their time and aircraft to make your flight possible.
 All Young Eagles rides are given by licensed private or commercial pilots, in aircraft that have been inspected and certified by the FAA.

 How do I participate?
 Participation is easy.
-Although reservations are not required, we recommend that you email us ahead of time.
-That way we can plan on having enough pilots at each event.
-We will also send you the registration forms which your parent or guardian will need to complete.
-Contact our Young Eagles coordinators at firstname.lastname@example.org.
-In order to fly, you must have the registration forms signed by your parent or guardian, and you must have an adult sponsor present at the event.
+Our flight schedule is located at: yeday.org.
+Use yeday.org to schedule your flight.
+Although reservations are not required, we highly recommend that you schedule your flight.
+Contact our Young Eagles coordinators at email@example.com.
+In order to fly, you must have the registration forms signed by a parent or guardian, and you must have an adult sponsor present at the event.

 Where do I go?
 This year we will be flying out of Millard and Plattsmouth airports.
 Check the calendar at the top of the page to see which airport we’re flying from on the date you want to attend.
 Be sure to call the airport that morning if weather looks questionable for flying.